aoleus/Doomcube-Trident/DXFs/250/Readme.md

-Panels for a standard 250 Trident.
+Panels for a 250 Trident DoomCube

-Does not current include the bottom panel.